jonnynotbravo/Phase-4-Project/README.md

 # README

-#Tooter
+<h1>Tooter</h1>

-#About
+<h2>About</h2>
 Tooter is a cheeky social media app where users can share their spiciest or silliest takes in 25 characters or less, and categorize posts with associated tags.

-#Users can:
+<h2>Users can</h2>:

-* Create an account and log in/out; update and delete their account
+- Create an account and log in/out; update and delete their account
-* View all users' toots; view only an individual user's toots; filter toots by their tags
+- View all users' toots; view only an individual user's toots; filter toots by their tags
-* Add likes to posted toots
+- Add likes to posted toots
-* Post new toots and add tags
+- Post new toots and add tags
-* Delete their own toots
+- Delete their own toots